 Businesses and residents alike are drawn to Denton’s authenticity and opportunities.
-Our community is characterized by a vision for smart growth and business investment, a friendly, small-town feel paired with big-city dynamism, two thriving state universities, and a commitment to sustainability.
+Our community is characterized by a vision for smart growth and business investment, a friendly, small-town feel paired with big-city amenities, two thriving state universities, and a commitment to sustainability.
 Denton offers a favorable business climate, exceptional livability, and a diversity of choices in employment, lifestyle, and neighborhoods.

 - Expanding Denton’s economy through location of new businesses and the retention and expansion of current employers